Skip to content

 Comments

 This window shows whatever comment lines found in a “metadata” file when the image data file was read by GSAS-II.
 If you are lucky, there will be useful information here (e.g., sample name, date collected, wavelength used, etc.).
-If not, this window will be blank.
+With some types of files, this window will be blank.
 The text is read-only.
+It will be transferred over to diffraction patterns when the image is integrated and can be used to set parametric values (in Sample Parameters) associated with the diffraction pattern.

 Image Controls